CCNY-Analytics-and-Quant/RifatMasudFinalProject/README.md

 # Rifat Masud Final Project

-This proposal serves to highlight the churn faced by the telecom firm and what opportunities there are to reduce churn and revenue loss.
+This proposal serves to highlight what caused the churn faced by the telecom firm and what opportunities there are to reduce churn and revenue loss.